puppetlabs/vault-plugin-secrets-oauthapp/UPGRADING.md

    configuration as the v2 `config` endpoint.
 1. Iterate over all stored credentials and associate the new "legacy" server with them.
+1. Set the "legacy" server as the default server for future credential operations.
 1. Remove the provider configuration from the `config` endpoint.

 Depending on the number of credentials stored, this operation may take a few